 Based on the belief that carers are vital partners in the provision of mental health and social care services, the Carers Trust leads on and operates a formal Triangle of Care membership scheme, for services to improve their practice of working with carers.

-The Triangle of Care offers key standards and resources to support the partnership between service user, professionals and carers to promote safety, support recovery and sustain wellbeing.
+The Triangle of Care (PDF) offers key standards and resources to support the partnership between service user, professionals and carers to promote safety, support recovery and sustain wellbeing.

 It includes 6 key standards for services: